+- course will automatically be denied continuance in the Department of Counselor Education program.

+- 3. Students are also responsible to obtain, familiarize themselves with, and abide by the department's specialized policies and procedures as documented in the most recent edition of the department's student

+School Counseling Option (COUN\MA\01)

+Stuart Roe, Coordinator, Graduate Program in School Counseling

+48 credits

+Required Core Courses:

-COUN 501/Introduction to Counseling
+501/Introduction to Counseling

-COUN 515/Statistics and Research in Counseling
+515/Statistics and Research in Counseling

-EPSY 520/Fundamentals of Human Development
+520/Fundamentals of Human Development

-EPSY 643/Measurement and Evaluation
+643/Measurement and Evaluation

-COUN 530/Multicultural Counseling
+530/Multicultural Counseling

-COUN 535/Career Counseling and Placement
+535/Career Counseling and Placement

-COUN 670/Counseling Theory and Techniques
+670/Counseling Theory and Techniques

+501/Introduction to Counseling 515/Statistics and Research in Counseling 520/Fundamentals of Human Development 643/Measurement and Evaluation 530/Multicultural Counseling 535/Career Counseling and Placement
-COUN 675/Group Counseling

-COUN 690/Practicum Seminar
+COUN 675/Group Counseling COUN 690/Practicum Seminar

-COUN 693/Internship or COUN 694/695/Internship
+\COUN 693/Internship or COUN 694/695/Internship

-COUN 693 (one term); COUN 694/695 (two terms).
+\COUN 693 (one term); COUN 694/695 (two terms).

 Other Required Courses:

 School Counseling Specialization:

 COUN 660/Organization, Administration, and Supervision of School Counseling

 EPSY 661/Counseling Exceptional and At-Risk Children and Adolescents

 COUN 545/Community Agency Counseling

-Electives: Chosen with advisement
+Electives: Chosen with advisement\\

 6 cr.